-The PlayStation 3 certainly had its fair share of multiplayer games, but these kinds of games didn’t hit their stride until the PS4.
-Thankfully, multiplayer games are once again be at the forefront with the PS5, and despite the system being so new, there are already a ton of games to try out — whether via online or local multiplayer.
+The PlayStation 3 certainly had its fair share of multiplayer games, but these kinds of games didn’t hit their stride until the PlayStation 4.
+Thankfully, multiplayer games are once again at the forefront of the best games on PS5.
+Despite the system being so new, there are already a ton of games to try out — whether via online or local multiplayer co-op games.
 Before picking up a new PS5, you might be wondering what kind of multiplayer games Sony’s new system has to offer.

 There are lots to choose from, but in this list, we’ve rounded up the very best multiplayer games available on the PS5 right now.

 - How to transfer data from your PS4 to PS5

 - PS4 vs. PS5: Battle of the console generations

 When Splitgate launched over the summer of 2021, it took the industry by storm, with tens of thousands of players flocking to it over the course of a couple of days.
 This led to server overflow, causing queue times to be hours long just to get into the game!
 Splitgate is a mashup of Halo and Portal, with fast, frenetic movement at the forefront.
 Of course, players have fallen in love with its portal mechanics, allowing players to place them all along surfaces to outplay and outsmart opponents.
 Even if your shooting skills aren’t the best, you can get the drop on your enemies with the use of a well-timed portal, giving you a fighting chance to come out ahead.
 The game simply feels good to play, with fluid locomotion and satisfying shooting tying everything together.
 Best of all is that Splitgate is free to play!